hashgraph/hedera-json-rpc-relay/docs/design/batch-request.md

 2. The request item does not conform to the JSON-RPC 2.0 specification (Invalid Request)
 3. Missing required parameters or wrong parameter type
 4. The request item is valid but the result is an error, like an `eth_call` that returns a `revert` or `out of gas` error
+5. The request item method is not allowed for batch requests

 Example of a response with the above errors (in the same order):